 Dr. Fink's laboratory investigates the molecular basis of inherited neurologic and psychiatric disorders.
 His clinical expertise focuses on inherited and degenerative disorders of the nervous system.
 Dr. Fink evaluates individuals of all ages, from infancy through senescence with these disorders, which include lysosomal storage disorders (such as Gaucher disease, Niemann-Pick disease and Fabry disease), ataxias (including Friedreich's ataxia), leukodystrophies (such as Krabbe, CADASIL and adrenoleukodystrophy), familial dystonia, primary lateral sclerosis, Wilson's disease, familial motor neuron disease (including familial amyotrophic lateral sclerosis), familial dementia, and a group of inherited spinal cord disorders known collectively as the Hereditary Spastic Paraplegias (HSPs).

-Dr. Fink came to the U-M in 1990 as an assistant professor of neurology and director of the Neurogenetic Disorders Clinic.
+Dr. Fink came to the University of Michigan in 1990 as an assistant professor of neurology and director of the Neurogenetic Disorders Clinic.
 The program provides care and evaluation for individuals and families with inherited and degenerative neurologic disorders; and clinical and molecular laboratory training for physicians and scientists studying these disorders.
 He was promoted to associate professor in 1996 and professor in 2005.

 Board-certified in neurology and medical genetics, Dr. Fink received his medical degree in 1980 from the Medical College of Ohio in Toledo.
 Following internship at the Mayo Clinic in Rochester, Minnesota, he completed a neurology residency in 1984 at the University of Virginia in Charlottesville.
 Subsequently, he trained in developmental and metabolic neurology and medical genetics at the National Institutes of Health.